ait-tr/cohort39.1/basic_programming/lesson_37/theory.md

 ## Predefined Functional Interfaces in Java

-Java offers a set of predefined functional interfaces, such as `Function`, `Consumer`, `Supplier`, `Predict`, etc., which simplifies working with functional programming.
+Java offers a set of predefined functional interfaces such as `Function`, `Consumer`, `Supplier`, `Predict`, etc., which simplifies the work with functional programming.

 ### Example of using the Function interface